Tuna033/AStarSearch/README.md

-# AStarSearch - a route planner
+# AStarSearch - a route planner on OpenStreetMap

 This repo contains an implementation of the A* route planner on OpenStreetMap in C++; similiar to Google Maps route planner.